cardillan/mindcode/doc/syntax/SYNTAX-STRICT-RELAXED.markdown

 - Semicolons at the end of each statement or expression are compulsory.
 - `then` keywords are compulsory in `if` statements and in the `when` branches of `case` expressions.
 - `do` keywords are compulsory in all `for` and `while` loops.
+- In function declarations, parentheses are compulsory even when the function doesn't have any parameters (`def foo print("no parameters"); end;` is not allowed in strict syntax).

 If adapting to the new syntax brings unexpected challenges, you can try to have a look at some [troubleshooting tips](TROUBLESHOOTING.markdown).